-Get a quick snapshot of our ROC Partner Ecosystem Management platform
+Get a quick snapshot of our Subex Partner Ecosystem Management platform

 A smart contract is a self-enforcing agreement embedded in computer code managed by DLT technology (Blockchain).
 The code and the agreement contained therein exist across a distributed and decentralized blockchain network.
 The execution is controlled by code, and when the predefined terms and conditions are met, the contract is automatically enforced.
 The transactions under smart contracts are trackable and irreversible and can be carried out among disparate, anonymous parties without the need for a central authority, legal system, or any external enforcement mechanism.

 Smart contracts provide a mechanism for efficiently managing tokenized assets and access rights between the parties involved in the contract.
 The smart contracts provide a public and verifiable way to embed government riles and business logic in a few code lines, which can be audited and enforced by the majority consensus of a P2P network.

 Smart contract has a promising contribution to the telecom sector.
 Many use cases can be benefited by DLT, such as identity management, payments, roaming & wholesale frauds, and many more.
 Digital Asset Transactions

 Telcos can leverage Blockchain the micropayments for digital services.
 Not only this, but Blockchain can also be used for C2C money transfer.
 A leading telco in APAC offers customer-to-customer money transfer service through its wallets.
 By enabling Blockchain to handle the transactions, the operator makes its wallets more secure with ID verification.
 It also allows cheaper international remittances, swift and convenient money transfer, and positively impacts the company revenue.
 Digital Identity Management and Verification.